OpenDMA/opendma-spec/OpenDMA-Spec.md

 Every object must have at least a single valued property (§3) with the qualified name `opendma:Class`.
 This property is a reference property (§2.2) that has to contain a reference to a *valid class object* (§8.3).
 The property “IsInstantiable” of that valid class object must be true.

-The properties of every object must exactly match in number, data type, cardinality and nullability the *effective property list* (§10) defined by this valid class object.
+The properties of every object must match exactly in number, data type, cardinality and nullability the *effective property list* (§10) defined by this valid class object.
 A reference property *x* (§2.2) must only contain references to objects whose “Class” Property contains a reference to a class info object that is or extends (§8.4) the class info object referenced by the “ReferenceClass” property of *x*’s property info object (§9).
+If a property info object has a non-empty “ReferenceClass” property, the value of the corresponding property must only contain values described  by one of the “ChoiceValue” objects.

 ##### §6.2 Identification